 - The directors or company secretary call a meeting of members (shareholders) at the shareholders’ meeting, where they (the shareholders) determine that the company is insolvent.

-- The shareholders select a liquidator, who must be accepted by a majority of 75 percent.
+- The shareholders select a liquidator, who must be accepted by a majority of 75 per cent.

 - The liquidator may not hold a creditors’ meeting and, instead, may file a progress report with ASIC.